bwsw/sj-platform/SJDocs/source/Tutorial.rst

 For the Example task
 """"""""""""""""""""""""""""""""""""""
-In the provided example task the result data is stored to the Elasticsearch data storage.
+In the provided example task the result data are stored to the Elasticsearch data storage.

 Thus, it is necessary to create the index and mapping for Elasticsearch.